voschezang/coding-handbook/psychology/experience.md

 ## Overview

-Experience can be broken down to the following.
+Experience is fundamentally dynamic.
+It's a verb: to experience.
+It can be broken down to the following.
 Note that all components are interrelated.

 - Awareness
   - 👁️ **Perception** of the environment, including assumptions.
 E.g. perception of someone’s emotions.